ffripiat/Ocean-Nitrogen-Isotopes-Box-Models/README.md

 The model is run on MATLAB.

 Reference:
 Fripiat, F., D.M.
 Sigman, A. Martínez-García, D. Marconi, X.E.
 Ai, A. Auderset, S.E.
 Fawcett, S. Moretti, A.S.
 Studer and G.H.
 Haug (2023).
 The impact of incomplete nutrient consumption in the Southern Ocean on global mean ocean nitrate δ15N.
-In Revision in Global Biogeochemical Cycles.
+Accepted in Global Biogeochemical Cycles.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%